BBlue530/PatchHound/docs/quick-start.md

 # Dev quick start
 If you want to quickly start PatchHound for development or testing, you can use the `dev_test.sh` script located in the `dev` directory.

-This script automates setting up the backend, installing the CLI, generating an API key, creating a token, and running a scan.
+This script automates setting up the backend, installing the CLI, generating an API key, creating a token and running a scan.

 ---